NSKashi/atliq_business_applications/README.md

 Flexible Adaptation: Adjusts to evolving priorities.

-*The matrix is structured into four sections, each indicating different priority levels*:
+### The matrix is structured into four sections, each indicating different priority levels:

 Quick Wins: High Impact, High Feasibility